Alex Bregman Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The Dodgers pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Dodgers have a 4.51 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Dodgers have a 4.54 team ERA that ranks 24th among all league pitching staffs.

-- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (93 total, 1.2 per game).
+- Dodgers pitchers combine to surrender 94 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Miller makes the start for the Dodgers, his sixth of the season.
-He is 3-1 with a 2.83 ERA and 28 strikeouts in 28 2/3 innings pitched.
+- Gonsolin gets the start for the Dodgers, his 11th of the season.
+He is 4-2 with a 2.92 ERA and 43 strikeouts in 52 1/3 innings pitched.

-- In his last time out on Sunday against the San Francisco Giants, the right-hander went 5 2/3 innings, giving up seven earned runs while surrendering seven hits.
+- The right-hander last appeared on Sunday against the San Francisco Giants, when he tossed 5 2/3 innings, allowing seven earned runs while giving up six hits.

-- The 24-year-old has put together a 2.83 ERA and 8.8 strikeouts per nine innings across five games this season, while giving up a batting average of .184 to opposing hitters.
+- The 29-year-old has put up an ERA of 2.92, with 7.4 strikeouts per nine innings, in 10 games this season.
+Opponents have a .168 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.